pratyush3300/pratyush3300/README.md

-# Hi there, I'm Pratyush Prasoon 👋
+# Hii there, I'm Pratyush Prasoon 👋

 🎓 A final Year B.Tech Student at KIIT University with specialization in Information Technology.
 I’ve worked on a range of projects—from building a chatbot app for a Hackathon Project to analyzing stock data with Python.
 💻 Passionate about Web Development | Machine Learning | Data Analysis
 🔭 Currently working on: A MERN Stack Project
-🌱 Currently learning: React.js, MongoDB, and System Design
-📫 Reach me from: [LinkedIn](https://www.linkedin.com/in/pratyushpra) | [Portfolio Website](https://my-portfolio-site-lac-one.vercel.app/)
+🌱 Currently Mastering: TypeScript, MongoDB, and Data Structures 📫 Reach me from: [LinkedIn](https://www.linkedin.com/in/pratyushpra) | [Portfolio Website](https://my-portfolio-site-lac-one.vercel.app/)

 ---